-Embrace the lights: Creating a balanced long exposure | Photofocus
+Embrace the lights: Creating a balanced long exposure

 Now, you’re probably wondering why I just didn’t do a standard bracket series, 1 stop apart.
 As I mentioned above, I wanted to be sure that the Blue Bridge was lit up in all its glory, in addition to being able to tone down the lights that were shining on the ground.
 If I just had to worry about one of those areas, a standard bracket would’ve done just fine.
 But manually bracketing and choosing my shutter speeds carefully allowed me more control for when I put the image together.

 I used Lightroom Classic to put the five bracketed shots together.
 But it was far from being finished in my eyes.
-I needed to increase the exposure on the Blue Bridge, and decrease some of the highlights on the lights.
+The exposure on the Blue Bridge needed to be increased, and some of the highlights on the lights were decreased.

 I took down the Highlights considerably (-88) and bumped up the Shadows (+59).
-I also increased the Exposure to +1.35.
+Then, I increased the Exposure to +1.35.
 Additionally, I made minute adjustments to the Whites and Blacks sliders, Clarity, as well as Vibrance.
 And what I was presented with was a much more finished image.
 Here’s the before and after.

 But I wasn’t done yet.
 As a final step, I took the image into Luminar Flex and used the Accent AI slider to boost the image a bit.
 This added contrast to my image, and evened out a lot of the toning issues that were present before.